kyutai-labs/ARC-Encoder/README.md

 ## Prepare datasets

+Use the `load_datasets.ipynb` notebook to load the fine-tuning and evaluation datasets.

 For fine-tuning, load our Hugging Face dataset:
 👉 [ARC Finetuning Dataset](https://huggingface.co/datasets/kyutai/ARC_finetuning).

-Use the `load_datasets.ipynb` notebook to load the evaluation datasets.

-Then,  run the following scripts to prepare evaluation datasets:
+Then,  run the following scripts to prepare evaluation datasets still using `uv run python` (make sure to first set `DATA_PATH`):
 - `retrieval/embeddings.py` — GPU recommended, creates embeddings for Wikipedia text chunks.
 - `retrieval/passage_retrieval.py`— CPU fine, retrieves passages for Natural Questions and TriviaQA, as described in the paper.

 ## Folder Structure